crozone/FormatWith/README.md

 ## How it works

 A state machine parser quickly runs through the input format string, tokenizing the input into tokens of either "normal" or "parameter" text.
-These tokens are simply an index and length which reference into the original format string - SubString is avoided to prevent unnecessary object allocations.
-These tokens are then fed sequentially into a StringBuilder, which produces the final output string.
+These tokens are simply an index and length which reference the original format string - SubString is avoided to prevent unnecessary object allocations.
+These tokens are provided by the tokenizer's enumerator which is given to a token processor, which in turn feeds each token into a StringBuilder.
+Since StringBuilder is only `.Append()`ed relatively large segments of string, it produces the final output string quickly and efficiently.

 ## Extension methods: